Hakesh/p1-sherpa-finder/README.md

 - The Love Running Project
   - Got a lot of the inspiration of my website from this project, specifically the header, hero-image and sign up form.
 A lot of the things I learned following along that project is used here as well.

-### Content

-All of the text content was written by myself.
-This website might be fictional, but Destiny Sherpas are a real thing in the game and my texts were written based on my own experiences, inspiritations and beliefs of what makes a 'sherpa'.

 ###  Media